LBNL-ETA/fmi-for-power-system/docs/source/05_available_fmus.rst

 An example of model description is provided below.
 Note that this FMU does not require any configuration file since the feeder model is set within the FMU.

+The format for inputs and outputs is defined as {keyword}_{node id} where keyword can be KW, KVAR, and Vpu.

 .. code-block:: xml

   <?xml version='1.0' encoding='UTF-8'?>